-Celebrate the work of artists and designers featured in Border Control: Traversing Horizons in Media Practice.
-Enjoy a live DJ and refreshments.
+Celebrate the work of artists and designers featured in Border Control: Traversing Horizons in Media Practice with a live DJ and refreshments.

 Human migration is a defining issue of the 21st century, often calling into question the relevance, role, and responsibilities of national borders across the globe.
 As individuals seek refuge from geopolitical and environmental forces, we become an increasingly globalized community.
 Demarcations of all types are simultaneously porous and closed, defensive and receptive, and seen in almost every facet of our existence.
 Border Control: Traversing Horizons in Media Practice responds to these conditions with an open-ended question, asking: “How has humanity made sense of the world in relation to borders and boundaries, both physically and psychologically?”
 While positioned within (or outside of) defined spaces and identities, human refusal of such literal definitions is paramount.
 Even while lines drawn have important consequences for lived reality, the winds, currents, and natural energies of the Earth deny enclosures and definitions that politics and maps might suggest.